 Island Arts Centre, Lisburn, 23 November – 20 December 2017 Husband and wife, Robert and Barbara Ellison, are showcasing their recent work in concurrent solo exhibitions across two gallery spaces at the Island Arts Centre in Lisburn.
 Without an overarching theme attributed, the exhibitions freely explore the artists’ varying techniques and painterly styles.
 This is a unique opportunity to see work by these two artists in the same venue at the same time, and to observe similarities and differences across their distinct practices.
 When opening the exhibition, artist Neil Shawcross noted that both artists are starting to gain international attention, with Robert’s work being shown in the Agora Gallery, New

+JOANNE LAWS INTERVIEWS ELIZABETH MAGILL ABOUT HER PAINTING PRACTICE.
+Joanne Laws: Can you describe your studio setting and your painting routine?
 Elizabeth Magill: My studio is in a complex with other artists run by the organisation ACME in East London.
 It’s a 700-square-foot white cube with light coming in from the south and looking onto Mill Row, a narrow one-way street shadowed by a four-storey brown brick and grey concrete block of council flats, built in the 1970s.
 I’ve been here for a long time, so I’m used to this view.
 I like its low-level visual interference.
 I also have a smaller workspace on the Antrim coast, but when I’m

+RAMON KASSAM PRESENTS A SURVEY OF CONTEMPORARY LANDSCAPE PAINTING IN IRELAND.
 The 1920s and 30s saw an extraordinary increase in the popularity and production of landscape paintings in Ireland.
 Paul Henry and Jack B. Yeats, who are currently being exhibited side by side in Limerick’s Hunt Museum, were two of the major protagonists of that era.
 In contrast, European painting at that time was in the throes of Modernism, producing aesthetic innovation after innovation, which was largely self-analytical and retreating into its own flatness.
 Such concerns seemed secondary for many Irish artists, which would suggest that motivations were being shaped by different factors.
 These artists did engage in self-reflexive processes,